Office of Sport

 Illawarra Coal is 100% committed to supporting community organisations, within its operational areas.

 South 32 Illawarra Coal has been a proud 'Platinum' level, sporting programs corporate sponsor of the Academy, since 2013.
+South 32 - Illawarra Coal, in recognising the challenges faced by the Academy during the Covid-19 period have increased and extended their partnership with the Academy during this time.

 This sponsorship is aligned with Illawarra Coal's key business themes of pride, passion and performance, and aligns with the Academy's focus of providing continuing sports development support and education to local athletes, while encouraging them to strive for excellence in all they do.